iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 1.0 BETA-3
+- Fix AutoSubCharge trying to activate on any subjob.

 Version 1.0 BETA-2
 - Adjusted the on-screen Song List display.
 - Fixed an error in the Fast Cast update.